GFotis/GFotis/README.md

 ### Hi there 👋

-I am **GFotis**, currently an undergraduate student at the department of Informatics and Telecommunications of the University of the Peloponnese.
+I am **GFotis**, currently an undergraduate student at the department of Informatics and Telecommunications of the University of the Peloponnese, and soon I'll be graduating as a Coder.

 Here are some ideas to get you started: